cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 Now, since we had a way of calculating each point mass's hash position, we can now construct our spatial map.
 To do so, we iterated over all <code class="language-plaintext highlighter-rouge">point_masses</code> in the cloth and found its [<code class="language-plaintext highlighter-rouge">hash_position</code>](/hw4.md#task-1-clothhash_position).
 Then, since at each key-value pair in the map, our value is a <code class="language-plaintext highlighter-rouge">vector<PointMass *></code>, we initialize a new <code class="language-plaintext highlighter-rouge">vector<PointMass *></code> if there isn't already one at the hash position, and then we <code class="language-plaintext highlighter-rouge">push_back</code> the current point mass.

 ### Task 3: <code class="language-plaintext highlighter-rouge">Cloth::self_collide</code>
 Finally, we implemented our full self-collision method.
-For the passed in point mass, we check whether the normalized distance between it and all candidate point masses is less than $$2 * thickness$$, and also whether it's normalized distancen is greater than 0 (to prevent a point mass from colliding with itself).
+For the passed in point mass, we check whether the normalized distance between it and all candidate point masses is less than $$2 * thickness$$, and also whether it's normalized distance is greater than 0 (to prevent a point mass from colliding with itself).
 Then, we would calculate the final correction to be unit distance between the two point masses multipled by the correction to ensure that the pair would be $$2 * thickness$$ distance apart.

 Then, we updated <code class="language-plaintext highlighter-rouge">Cloth::simulate</code>, first to call our <code class="language-plaintext highlighter-rouge">build_spatial_map</code> function.
 Then, we iterated through all <code class="language-plaintext highlighter-rouge">point_masses</code>, calling <code class="language-plaintext highlighter-rouge">self_collide</code> on it.